A Guide to Healthy Habits for Cleaner Water

-Pollution on the ground, in streets & parking lots, fertilizers, pesticides, and herbicides on lawns, are carried by rainwater into storm drains From there they enter our streams, lakes, groundwater and eventually into bays and oceans.
+Pollution on the ground, in streets and parking lots, fertilizers, pesticides, and herbicides on lawns are carried by rainwater into storm drains.
+From there they enter our streams, lakes, groundwater and eventually our bays and oceans.
 These pollutants not only foul up our recreational waters, but also find their way into our drinking water supplies.

 As residents of New Jersey, it is important to remember these easy things you can do to help contribute to restoring the health of our streams.